livepeer/go-livepeer/README.md

 - You should see the Transcoder Status as "Not Registered".

 - Pick "Become a transcoder" in the wizard.
 Make sure to choose "bond to yourself".
+If Successful, you should see the Transcoder Status change to "Registered"

 [TODO: become an active transcoder]